 The Basics Of Koh Rong

-In this area of the main town, you will find a handful of locally run guesthouses for travelers on a budget.
-Though you will need to travel to other parts of the island to experience some of the 5-star resorts or budget hostels.
+In Koh Toch, you will find a handful of locally run guesthouses for travelers on a budget.
+However, you will need to travel to other parts of the island to experience some of the 5-star resorts or budget hostels.

 The roads here are simply made of dirt paths through the green jungle.
 You will notice an absence of cars on these roads as most locals travel by motorbike instead.

 Enjoy beachfront living in luxury.
 Rooms here start from $70.00 per night.BOOK NOW